Hamas releases third group of hostages as part of truce deal, while Netanyahu visits Gaza

 The Israeli army has conducted frequent military raids and arrested hundreds of Palestinians since the start of the war, mostly people it suspects of being Hamas members.

-Samy Magdy reported from Cairo.
-Isabel DeBre in Jerusalem, and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.
+Magdy reported from Cairo.
+Isabel DeBre in Jerusalem and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.